Sales taxes in the United States: Florida

 The “one drop of oil” rule uses the example of an oil change.
-If you bring your car to a mechanic and he examines your car, checks the engine, and checks the oil levels, he’s performed a pure labor service and no sales tax would be due.
+If you bring your car to a mechanic and he examines your car, checks the engine, and checks the oil levels, he’s performed a pure labor service, and no sales tax would be due.
 However, the second he adds ANY tangible personal property, even one single drop of oil, the ENTIRE transaction, including both oil and labor, becomes taxable.

 Sales tax and discretionary sales surtax are calculated on each taxable transaction.
-Florida uses a bracket system for calculating sales tax when the transaction falls between two whole dollar amounts.
+Florida uses a bracket system to calculate sales tax when a transaction falls between two whole-dollar amounts.
 Multiply the whole dollar amount by the tax rate (6 percent plus the county surtax rate) and use the bracket system to figure the tax on the amount less than a dollar.
 The Department of Revenue has rate tables (Form DR-2X) to assist residents.

-A "discretionary sales surtax" may be imposed by the counties of up to 2.5%, charged at the rate of the destination county (if shipped).
+A "discretionary sales surtax" may be imposed by counties at up to 2.5%, charged at the destination county's rate (if shipped).
 This is 1% in most counties, 0.5% in many, and 1.5% in a few such as Leon.
 Effective in 2019, Hillsborough County's surtax rate was raised to 2.5%.
 A few counties have no additional surtax.
 Most have an expiration date, but a few do not.
 Only the first $5,000 of a large purchase is subject to the surtax rate.
 Most counties levy the surtax for education or transportation improvements.

-There are annual sales tax holidays, such as a back-to-school tax holiday in August on clothing, shoes and school supplies under a certain price that may change each year, as well as one in June 2007 to promote hurricane preparedness.
+There are annual sales tax holidays, such as a back-to-school tax holiday in August on clothing, shoes, and school supplies priced below a certain amount that may change each year, as well as one in June 2007 to promote hurricane preparedness.
 The 2008 Legislators did not enact any sales tax holidays.

 Florida also permits counties to raise a "tourist development tax" of up to an additional 13% for stays of 6 months or less on any hotel, apartment hotel, motel, resort motel, apartment, apartment motel, rooming house, mobile home park, recreational vehicle park, condominium, or timeshare resort.

-In May 2010, Florida passed a law that capped sales tax on boats or vessels to a maximum of $18,000, regardless of the purchase price.
-This was to encourage owners not to leave the State after purchase or to flag "offshore" which most owners were doing prior to the passing of this law.
-As a result, the Florida Dept. of Revenue has seen a dramatic increase in sales tax revenues from the sale of boats.
+In May 2010, Florida passed a law that capped the sales tax on boats and other vessels at $18,000, regardless of the purchase price.
+This was to encourage owners not to leave the State after purchase or to flag "offshore", which most owners were doing before the passing of this law.
+As a result, the Florida Department of Revenue has seen a dramatic increase in sales tax revenues from the sale of boats.

-Florida is the only state to charge sales tax on the rental of real estate, commercial or residential, raising more than a billion dollars a year from the tax.
-Residential rentals of more than six months are exempted from the tax.
+Florida is the only state to charge sales tax on the rental of real estate, commercial, or residential, raising more than a billion dollars a year from the tax.
+Residential rentals of more than six months are exempt from the tax.

+As of 2022, sales tax generates around 80% of Florida's tax revenue.